unisonweb/unison/unison-src/transcripts/names.md

 scratch/main> names x
 -- We can search by hash, and see all aliases of that hash scratch/main> names #gjmq673r1v
--- Works with global names too scratch/main> names .some.place.x
+-- Works with absolute names too scratch/main> names .some.place.x
 ```